A Test of the Adaptive Market Hypothesis using a Time-Varying AR Model in Japan: Empirical Results

+Next, we employ a time-varying model approach of \citet{ito2014ism,ito2016eme} to estimate the degree of market efficiency.
+Since this degree is based on the spectral norm, we measure the stock markets' deviation from the efficient condition by using Equation (\ref{degree}).
+For example, considering the TOPIX, the degree of market efficiency tells us how the market is different from the efficient market.
+If $\zeta_t=0$ for time $t$, the market is shown to be efficient at that time.

-In this subsection, we estimate the time-varying impulse responses and time-varying long-run multipliers which based on above non-Bayesian TV-AR(1) and TV-AR(3) model.\footnote{We confirm that the models hold local stationarity by checking whether all the absolute values of eigenvalues of each local AR(1) and AR(3) are less than one.}
+Figure \ref{amhjp_fig1} shows the degrees of market efficiency based on the above TV-AR(1) models.\footnote{We confirm that the models hold local stationarity by checking whether all the absolute values of the eigenvalues of each local AR(1) are less than one.} We first find that the degrees of the TOPIX and TSE2 change over time.
+Figure \ref{amhjp_fig1} also demonstrates the markets were completely inefficient in the 1970s and 1980s.
+Interestingly, these correspond with the oil crisis in the 1970s and the asset price bubble in Japan in the 1980s.